Financial Support and Graduate Awards

 Students must take the GRE or GMAT and arrange to have official score reports to be sent to NJIT before they may become eligible to receive awards.
 Although there is no minimum eligibility score for the GRE or GMAT, NJIT may establish them for certain awards.

 Graduate students who have not already received awards or had not been offered an award on admission must attain a minimum GPA of 3.5 for first-time support from internal funds and 3.0 for first-time support from external funds.
-Any graduate or undergraduate course taken by a student in graduate studies at NJIT is counted in the GPA (as calculated by the Office of Financial Aid Services) for evaluating selection criteria, including courses that were repeated or excluded.
+Any graduate or undergraduate course taken by a student in graduate studies at NJIT is counted in the GPA (as calculated by Student Financial Aid Services) for evaluating selection criteria, including courses that were repeated or excluded.
 GPAs are checked at the beginning of each support period to verify that awards are warranted.
 GPAs only establish eligibility and neither guarantee nor entitle students to receive financial support.

 The Office of Graduate Studies evaluates criteria for support from internal funds each year.
 The criteria reflect both average grade point performance levels and availability of funds.
 A student who has received support from NJIT funds for one degree cannot receive NJIT support for another degree of the same or lower level or type.
 Criteria and full details of terms and conditions of awards are available from the Office of Graduate Studies.